 In this article, the major focus will be on the different components used in the PCR reaction buffer.

 If you want to master the PCR technique, you should learn how to use MgCl2 differently in different reactions.
-The MgCl2 is a major PCR enhancer present into the Taq DNA polymerase buffer.
+The MgCl2 is a major PCR enhancer present in the Taq DNA polymerase buffer.

 Further, the Mg2+ of the MgCl2 binds to the PO3- (phosphate backbone of DNA) and increases the melting temperature of the reaction.
 This will facilitate more time for the primer to bind at its specific location.